vallonic/consent-studio-gtm-template/README.md

 * https://sportwereld-ruiven.nl
 * https://veiligheidshandschoenen.nl

-### What is the consent.studio roadmap?
+### What is the Consent Studio roadmap?
-Currently, we — Vallonic — are co-creating consent.studio with our own clients and befriended agencies.
+Currently, we — Vallonic — are co-creating Consent Studio with our own clients and befriended agencies.
 As we have reached the stage where our beta has gone public, we now offer a Google Tag Manager Community Template as opposed to manually importing a `.tpl` file.

-This is the roadmap for consent.studio:
+This is the roadmap for Consent Studio:

 - [x] Build and maintain a database of known cookies, in English
 - [x] Develop a scanner feature that checks websites periodically scans websites for cookies and matches them agains known cookies from our cookie database